© 2007-2009 Bob Hackett, Sander Kingsepp and Peter Cundall

 19 August 1944:

-CD-14 departs Miri for Kuching, Borneo with patrol boat P-38 escorting convoy MISHI-07 consisting of SHINCHO, KOKUSEI, URAL, HIYORI (NICHIWA), HIGANE, SHOEI and KYOEI MARUs and SHINSEI MARU No. 1.
+At 1830 CD-14 departs Miri for Kuching, Borneo with patrol boat PB-38 escorting convoy MISHI-07 consisting of SHINCHO, KOKUSEI, URAL, HIYORI (NICHIWA), HIGANE, SHOEI (2764 gt) and KYOEI MARUs and SHINSEI MARU No. 1.

 21 August 1944:

-Arrives at Kuching, Borneo to shelter after a torpedo attack on MISHI-07.
+At 1835 arrives at Kuching, Borneo to shelter after an unsuccessful torpedo attack on MISHI-07.

 24 August 1944: